 The transport sector is a major contributor towards greenhouse gas emissions in India.
 By adopting electric mobility there will be a significant reduction in the CO2 emissions.
+Without immediate electrification of vehicle fleets, emissions associated with transportation will soar by 2050, significantly hastening climate change.
 Let us discuss the role of electric mobility in achieving India’s commitment to Net Zero emission.

 It is not feasible to continue on the current path of introducing increasingly more cars that use expensive imported fuel and clog up already crowded cities that suffer from infrastructural constraints and severe air pollution.
 Cities in India will suffocate.